pshariati/Topological-Data-Analysis-TDA-Thesis/README.md

 This project introduces a novel comparison framework for Mapper outputs in **computational topology** using **metric measure space theory** and the **Gromov–Wasserstein (GW) metric**.
 The approach provides a quantitative and robust method for comparing shapes and detecting topological divergence in noisy datasets.

 ## Contents
-- `thesis_code.ipynb` — Core notebook for data generation, Mapper construction, and Gromov–Wasserstein distance computation.
+- `Mapper_real.py` — Core notebook for data generation, Mapper construction, and Gromov–Wasserstein distance computation.
 - `A_New_Comparison_Metric_for_Computational_Topology.pdf` — Full thesis describing the theory, implementation, and experimental results.

 ## Key Results